Workflow-Manager-admin/personal-notes-organizer-142185-142223/assets/supabase.md

     created_at timestamp with time zone default now(), updated_at timestamp with time zone
 );
+alter table notes enable row level security;
+create policy "Public CRUD access" on notes for all using (true) with check (true);
 ```

 You must enable Row Level Security (RLS), and create a policy such as "Enable read and write access to everyone" if you want public-to-edit, or limit to authenticated users as needed.